This guide has been prepared for researching marketing initiatives.

 Demographics - vital statistics of a population, including the size of the group and the age, sex, birth and death rates, location, income, occupation, race/ethnicity, education, etc. of its members.

 Direct marketing (or direct response marketing) - marketing that is aimed directly at a customer in a certain physical or virtual location and which intends to elicit and obtain a measurable response from the customer.
 Methods include postal mailings, email, telemarketing, and social media marketing.

 Distribution channel (or channel of distribution) - route along which goods and services travel from producer/manufacturer through marketing intermediaries such as wholesalers, distributors, and retailers to the final user.

 Market share - the part of a total market controlled by one firm.

 Market segmentation - process of aggregating customers into groups based on common characteristics and needs, where they are expected to respond similarly to marketing actions.
-Common types include geoographic, demographic, psychographic (e.g. lifestyle, personality, values), and behaviorial (e.g. level of product usage).
+Common types include geographic, demographic, psychographic (e.g. lifestyle, personality, values), and behavioral (e.g. level of product usage).